danielcamposramos/AI-RLWHF/docs/grok-integration-plan.md

 ### 2.4 Multi-Teacher Integration
 - Outputs remain schema-compatible with the multi-teacher aggregator so Grok feedback blends with Codex, Kimi, GLM, DeepSeek, and Qwen signals.
+- UI toggles (`teacher_mode`, `teacher_count`, slot connection selectors) are shared between the aggregator manifest and the runner configuration so Grok can choose single-teacher (API or local) runs or arbitrarily many multi-teacher cascades.

 ## 3. Development Steps (Refined Goals)
 1. **Framework scaffolding (Codex):** Baseline RLWHF documentation and repo layout (complete).